Housing Lottery FAQ | 2021

 - Why can’t I get my questions answered over email?

-- If I have a question about the Housing Lottery, can I talk to my RA or other Student Life staff?
+- If I have a question about the Housing Lottery, can I talk to my RA or other Student Affairs staff?

 - If I‘m currently studying abroad or live off campus, can I participate in the Housing Lottery?